GliozzoJ/Bioinformatics_practice2023/README.md

-# Bioinformatics 2023 - Practice
+# Bioinformatics 2022/2023 - Practice

 <center>
 <img src="dna.jpg" width="700">
 </center>

-This repository contains the material for the practical part of the course Bioinformatics 2023 (Department of Computer Science, University of Milan).
+This repository contains the material for the practical part of the course Bioinformatics - academic year 2022/2023 (Department of Computer Science, University of Milan).
 All the lessons are prepared using R Notebooks, which are R markdown documents having blocks of code that can be executed.
 For more information about R Notebooks: [read this](https://bookdown.org/yihui/rmarkdown/notebook.html).